red-lipped-batfish-39/tracker/README.md

 - [ ] Can you get today's date before component did mount?
 If so, you could get rid of the showMain property in state.
 - [ ] Can you pass date objects through state?
 Currently, date objects are not passed but instead Date, Year, and Month are passed and new date objects are initialized in the components that use them.
 - [ ] Can you filter the period [] array to only include the data for that month before passing it down from main?
 Would that actually improve the functionality in day.jsx that checks to see if the day would fall into a period range?
 How would that work with the 5 - week display instead of the month display?
-- [ ] Is there a faster/more efficient way to generate a calendar than calculating the last Sunday that occured before the 1st of the month through recursion (See method in main.
+- [ ] Is there a faster/more efficient way to generate a calendar than calculating the last Sunday that occured before the 1st of the month through recursion (See method in main.jsx).

 2. Features, large and small
 - [ ] Highlight the current date in a different color or with a different border.